OpenDSA/OpenDSA/RST/source/Quicksort.rst

    int findpivot(E[] A, int i, int j)
      { return (i+j)/2; }

+Now you can have some practice.

+.. avembed:: Exercises/Development/QuickSortFindPivot.html
+   :showbutton: hide
+   :title: Quicksort Find Pivot Exercise

 We now turn to function ``partition``.
 If we knew in advance how many keys are less than the pivot, ``partition`` could simply copy elements with key values less